burger

 pass = PASSWORD_HERE_OR_APP_PASSWORD_IF_2FA

-1. url = direct access to kDrive (see this other guide about the kDrive ID for the connection URL)
+• url = direct access to kDrive (refer to this other guide regarding the kDrive ID for the connection URL)

 • user = email address to log in to the Infomaniak user account

-• application password in case of double authentication activated or that of your Infomaniak user account if you have not activated 2FA.
+• application password in case of double authentication activated or the one from your Infomaniak user account if you have not activated 2FA.

-3. Answer “Yes” y to the last question and your 2 disks will appear:
+6. Answer “Yes” y to the last question and your 2 disks will be displayed:

 Example of a command to start copying your iCloud data to the root of your kDrive: